 Simon Colton QC undertakes a broad range of commercial litigation and arbitration.
-He has particular experience in very large-scale and multi-jurisdictional litigation, often involving complex questions of jurisdiction and conflicts of laws and foreign law issues.
+He has substantial experience in very large-scale and multi-jurisdictional litigation, often involving complex questions of jurisdiction and conflicts of laws and foreign law issues.
+He has particular expertise in audit negligence, and in the fields of civil procedure, damages, and the law of economic torts and restitution for unjust enrichment.

 Recent high-profile cases include Sabbagh v Khoury, in which Simon has acted for the claimant since 2013; Tchenguiz v Grant Thornton, where Simon is leading counsel for the Serious Fraud Office; Banco Santander Totta v Carris, the first Financial List trial, in which he acted for the successful claimant at first instance and in the Court of Appeal; and Berezovsky v Abramovich, in which Simon acted for Boris Berezovsky from 2009 to 2012.

 Simon is recommended by Chambers and Partners in Commercial Dispute Resolution: "He's a real expert in the law of restitution and is very user-friendly", "He displays excellent written work and advocacy skills, and is brilliant at dealing with the client"; “Exceptionally intelligent and incisive, he's versatile and a talented communicator", "A fantastic team player who gets to the heart of issues with speed and clarity" .
-Simon is also recommended by the Legal 500 in Commercial Litigation: "Thoroughly brilliant; a persuasive advocate and a nice man to deal with", “Clever, efficient, nimble and a delight to work with; he should make it to the very top”.
+Simon is also recommended by the Legal 500 in Commercial Litigation: [2018-19] ‘An excellent junior silk who represents the next generation.’; "Thoroughly brilliant; a persuasive advocate and a nice man to deal with"; “Clever, efficient, nimble and a delight to work with; he should make it to the very top”.

 Simon appears regularly before a range of tribunals, most frequently the Commercial Court and the Court of Appeal, either alone or as part of a team.
 He is comfortable working in Italian and in French, and accepts work involving instructions and documents in those languages.